 Chef Creole Kitchen

 With seven locations in and around Little Haiti, Chef Creole Kitchen opened in 1992 by serving uniquely Caribbean cuisine like queue boeuf and stewed conch.
-The restaurants are the vision of owner Wilkinson Sejour and his brother, the late Jude Pierre.
+The restaurants South Florida are the vision of owner Wilkinson Sejour and his brother, the late Jude Pierre.

 Sejour has been honored for his business acumen and as a supporter of education through community service and youth projects.
 He has also offered catering services to notable figures such as The Obamas, Jay-Z, Dwayne Wade, and many others.